Registration for this Summer Camp is currently closed.

 Join us for a week-long camp, as we explore ART and its mediums with MUSEjar’s team.
-This camp will introduce us to Clay, Photography, Painting, Drawing and working with Fiber Arts.
+This camp will introduce us to Clay, Photography, Painting, Drawing, the Fiber Arts, as well as Creative Writing.
 Our goal is to inspire, introduce, and encourage students to “FIND THEIR MUSE” in what excites them to keep creating.

 Each day will focus on a specific medium with a new Instructor and will be filled with a variety of activities ranging from hand building clay, exploration in painting and color, a fresh take on the drawn self-portrait, and the chance to explore and capture the EA village through photos!
 Students will be leaving with a “FIND YOUR MUSE” camp kit to keep them on track for the rest of the summer!